LeonDoungala22/Data-Science-training/README.md

 ### e.
 Ethical and Responsible AI

 As AI continues to shape our world, I'm actively exploring ethical considerations and responsible AI practices.
-This is of
+This is of paramount importance, and I'm committed to understanding and promoting responsible AI.
+I'll share my insights in the [MSC in Computer Engineering and Automation AI and Automation Training Repository](https://github.com/LeonDoungala22/AI-and-Automation-Training).

+## License

+This repository is licensed under the MIT License.
+You can find further details in the [LICENSE](LICENSE) file.

+## About

+This repository is a testament to my dedication to learning and exploring the world of data science and machine learning throughout my Master's journey.
+If you have any questions, suggestions, or just want to connect, please feel free to contact me.
+Thank you for joining me on this exciting adventure.